wszqkzqk/live-photo-conv/README.md

   - Export every frame of a video as an image
   - Support exporting metadata
 - `copy-exif`
-  - Copy EXIF data from one image to another
+  - Copy all metadata from one image to another

 ## Background [(Chinese Introduction)](https://wszqkzqk.github.io/2024/08/01/%E8%A7%A3%E6%9E%90Android%E7%9A%84%E5%8A%A8%E6%80%81%E7%85%A7%E7%89%87/)